Onther-Tech/economics/Tokamaklayer2.md

 As discussed in the previous sections, MEV mitigates the fee token dilemma by allowing extra income for sequencers to handle layer 1 costs.
 Of course, more MEV chances will arise only if more users join networks.

 TON seigniorage based on the amount of TON deposited can facilitate such a process.
-Sequencers will strive to lure users because more users deposit more TON, leading to a higher portion of TON seigniorage for sequencers.
+Sequencers will strive to lure users because more users deposit more TON.
+Of course, it implies proportionately larger TON seigniorage for sequencers.
 <br/>
 <br/>